 The Sherwin-Williams Company recognizes the importance of measuring and analyzing our carbon footprint.
-We actively seek out ways to reduce our greenhouse gas emissions (GHG) and use our products and technologies to help improve energy efficiency and reduce global carbon emissions.
+We actively seek out ways to reduce our greenhouse gas (GHG) emissions and use our products and technologies to help improve energy efficiency and reduce global carbon emissions.
 The Company has established related aspirational goals, tracks metrics and reports on its progress annually.
-In early 2021, we established our 2030 Environmental Footprint goals against a 2019 baseline.
+In early 2021, we established our 2030 environmental footprint goals against a 2019 baseline.